EXCURSIONS for 2023

 VISIT TO MUSEUM/HOME OF JOHAN NEPOMUK HUMMEL

 Renowned piano virtuoso, whose compositions became a bridge between the late classical style and Chopin.
 Mozart was so impressed with the boy’s talent, that he invited him to live with the Mozart family in Vienna for 2 years in order to receive daily piano lessons.
-(It must have been quite an impression!)
+(He must have made quite an impression!)

 ADDITIONAL OPTIONS FOR SIGHTSEEING